Lady Marmalade: Background and release

-In 2001, the song "Lady Marmalade" appeared as part of a medley in the film Moulin Rouge!.
-For the film's soundtrack album, Christina Aguilera, Lil' Kim, Mýa, and Pink recorded a cover version; it was released as the soundtrack's first single in April 2001.
-Produced by Missy Elliott and writing partner Rockwilder, it includes an intro and outro from Elliott.
-Lyrics were changed from the original version, transferring the song's setting from New Orleans to the Paris nightclub Moulin Rouge.
+In 2001, "Lady Marmalade" appeared as part of a medley in the Baz Luhrmann film Moulin Rouge!
+(2001).
+For the film's soundtrack album, Christina Aguilera, Lil' Kim, Mýa, and Pink recorded a new version; it was released as the soundtrack's first single in April 2001.
+Produced by Missy Elliott and writing partner Rockwilder, the song includes an intro and outro by Elliott.
+Lyrics were changed from the original version (with the verses being largely identical to the original), Lil' Kim's rap verse being the only obvious new addition.
+The reworked version transfers the song's setting from New Orleans to the titular Moulin Rouge in Paris.

 Aguilera said she embraced the idea of collaborating with Elliott, Pink, Mýa and Lil' Kim on the track as soon as it was pitched to her.
 "I'm a fan of all of theirs, and just to be in the same song doing something with them—collaborating, which I love to do, is a really big thing for me," she said.
 "And it's cool to be out there before my next album comes out there, too."

+All four singers recorded their vocal parts in separate sessions.
+Mýa noted that, "I think everyone had a schedule and was on tour and doing things at the time."

 Critical reception

+The Moulin Rouge! version of "Lady Marmalade" received mixed-to-positive reviews.
 AllMusic's Brand Kohlenstein praised the song, saying that "the ladies teamed up for a surefire hit with their naughtier version of Patti Labelle's 'Lady Marmalade.'"
-Slant Magazine praised the collaboration as well, describing it as "an accolade to the performers' various distinctive styles, with Lil' Kim trashing it up and Aguilera caterwauling her way through the second half of the song."
+Slant Magazine praised the collaboration as well, describing it as "an accolade to the performers' various distinctive styles, with Lil' Kim trashing it up and Aguilera caterwauling her way through the second half of the song".
 However, Rob Sheffield of Rolling Stone called the cover "god-awful".
-The Sun Journal opined that the Moulin Rouge! version helped the song "find a new life."
-MTV ranked "Lady Marmalade" at number six on the list of the best 2001 songs.
-Entertainment Weekly's Andrew Hampp named it the best all-female collaboration of the time span 1998–2018.
+The Sun Journal opined that the Moulin Rouge! version helped the song "find a new life".
+In a retrospective review, journalist Bianca Gracie noted that the song "highlighted each artist’s signature style: Lil Kim’s raunchy raps, Pink’s soulful tone, Mya’s sultry coos, and Aguilera’s theatrical vocal runs".

+MTV ranked "Lady Marmalade" at number six on the list of the best 2001 songs, and LiveAbout.com placed it at number 21 on its list of the hundred best pop songs of the year.
+Entertainment Weekly's Andrew Hampp named it the best all-female collaboration of the time span 1998 to 2018.
+The song won the 2002 Grammy Award in the category of "Best Pop Collaboration with Vocals".